 Centralized authorization server (P4AUTH)

-in your organization as your central authorization server.
-The license
+setting as the central authorization server.

-servers.
 To configure a

 to use a central authorization server, set P4AUTH